 Townsend-Greenspan was unusual for an economics firm in that the men worked for the women (we had about twenty-five employees in all).
 My hiring of women economists was not motivated by women's liberation.
 It just made great business sense.
 I valued men and women equally, and found that because other employers did not, good women economists were less expensive than men.
 Hiring women . . . gave Townsend-Greenspan higher-quality work for the same money . . .

 Not only did competition not end discrimination, there was enough discrimination that the act of not discriminating provided a significant competitive advantage for Townsend-Greenspan.
-And this is in finance, which is generally more cutthroat than tech.
+And this is in finance, which is known for being cutthroat.
 And not just any part of finance, but one where it's PhD economists hiring other PhD economists.
 This is one of the industries where the people doing the hiring are the most likely to be familiar with both the theoretical models and the empirical research showing that discrimination opens up market opportunities by suppressing wages of some groups.
 But even that wasn't enough to equalize wages between men and women when Greenspan took over Townsend-Greenspan in 1958 and it still wasn't enough when Greenspan left to become chairman of the Fed in 1987.
 That's the thing about discrimination.
 When it's part of a deep-seated belief, it's hard for people to tell that they're discriminating.

 In baseball, Gwartney and Haworth (1974) found that teams that discriminated less against non-white players in the decade following de-segregation performed better.
 Studies of later decades using “classical” productivity metrics mostly found that salaries equalize.
 However, Swartz (2014), using newer and more accurate metrics for productivity, found that Latino players are significantly underpaid for their productivity level.
 Compensation isn't the only way to discriminate -- Jibou (1988) found that black players had higher exit rates from baseball after controlling for age and performance.
 This should sound familiar to anyone who's wondered about exit rates in tech fields.

-This slow effect of the market isn't limited to baseball, and in fact it's worse in other sports.
+This slow effect of the market isn't limited to baseball; it actually seems to be worse in other sports.
 A review article by Kahn (1991) notes that in basketball, the most recent studies (up to the date of the review) found an 11%-25% salary penalty for black players as well as a higher exit rate.
-Kahn also noted multiple studies showing discrimination against French-Canadians in hockey2.
+Kahn also noted multiple studies showing discrimination against French-Canadians in hockey, which is believed to be due to stereotypes about how French-Canadian men are less masculine than other men4.

 And then we have computer science.
 The disparity in entrance rates is about what it was for medicine, law, and the physical sciences in the 70s.
 As it happens, the excuses for the gender disparity are the exact same excuses that were trotted out in the 70s to justify why women didn't want to go into or couldn't handle technical fields like medicine, economics, finance, and biology.

 One argument that's commonly made is that women are inherently less interested in the "harder" sciences, so you'd expect more women to go into biology or medicine than programming.
 There are two major reasons I don't find that line of reasoning to be convincing.
-First, more people go into fields like math and chemical engineering than go into programming.
-I think it's silly to rank sciences by how "hard science" they are, but if you ask people to rank these things, most people will put math above programming and if they know what's involved in a chemical engineering degree, I think they'll also put chemical engineering above programming.
+First, proportionally more women go into fields like math and chemical engineering than go into programming.
+I think it's pointless to rank math and the sciences by how "hard science" they are, but if you ask people to rank these things, most people will put math above programming and if they know what's involved in a chemical engineering degree, I think they'll also put chemical engineering above programming and yet those fields have proportionally more women than programming.
 Second, if you look at other countries, they have wildly different proportions of people who study computer science for reasons that seem to mostly be cultural.
-There is, of course, genetic variation between countries, but I think that few people would argue that, between two countries, one where roughly 50% of people who study programming are women and one where roughly 20% of people who study programming are women, the difference is due to some kind of inherent or genetic bias.
-Given that we do see all of this variation, I don't see any reason to think that the U.S. reflect the "true" rate that women want to study programming and that countries where (proportionally) many more women want to study programming have rates that are distorted from the "true" rate by cultural biases.
+Given that we do see all of this variation, I don't see any reason to think that the U.S. reflects the "true" rate that women want to study programming and that countries where (proportionally) many more women want to study programming have rates that are distorted from the "true" rate by cultural biases.

 Putting aside theoretical arguments, I wonder how it is that I've had such a different lived experience than Andreessen.
-To him, these excuses must sound fresh and that complaints from women and minorities must not ring true.
+His reasoning must sound reasonable in his head and stories of discrimination from women and minorities must not ring true.
 But to me, it's just the opposite.

-Just the other day, I was talking to John, a friend of mine who's a solid programmer.
+Just the other day, I was talking to John (this and all other names were chosen randomly in order to maintain anonymity), a friend of mine who's a solid programmer.
 It took him two years to find a job, which is shocking in today's job market for someone my age, but sadly normal for someone like him, who's twice my age.

 You might wonder if it's something about John besides his age, but when a Google coworker and I mock interviewed him he did fine.
 I did the standard interview training at Google and I interviewed for Google, and when I compare him to that bar, I'd say that his getting hired at Google would pretty much be a coin flip.
 Yes on a good day; no on a bad day.
 And when he interviewed at Google, he didn't get an offer, but he passed the phone screen and after the on-site they strongly suggested that he apply again in a year, which is a good sign.
-That John managed to get so far in the process is a direct result of the fact that Google has a number of processes in place to fight both conscious and unconscious bias.
-Most places don't.
-Most places wouldn't even talk to John.
+But most places wouldn't even talk to John.

-And even at Google, which makes an attempt to remove bias, the processes in place fail as often as not.
-It happens all the time.
+And even at Google, which makes a lot of hay about removing bias from their processes, the processes often fail to do so.
 When I referred Mary to Google, she got rejected in the recruiter phone screen as not being technical enough and I saw William face increasing levels of ire from a manager because of a medical problem, which eventually caused him to quit.

-William's situation was obviously beyond the pale, but you might wonder if Mary really wasn't technical enough.
+Of course, in online discusisons, people will call into question the technical competency of people like Mary.
 Well, Mary is one of the most impressive engineers I've ever met in any field.
-People mean different things when they say that, so let me provide a frame of reference: the other folks who fall into that category for me include an IBM Fellow, the person that IBM Fellow called the best engineer at IBM, a Math Olympiad medalist who's now a professor at CMU, a former distinguished engineer at Sun who's now one of Google's top hardware engineers, who also co-designed a distributed key-value store in between hardware projects, and a few other similar folks.
+People mean different things when they say that, so let me provide a frame of reference: the other folks who fall into that category for me include an IBM Fellow, the person that IBM Fellow called the best engineer at IBM, a Math Olympiad medalist who's now a professor at CMU, a distinguished engineer at Sun, and a few other similar folks.

 So anyway, Mary gets on the phone with a Google recruiter.
 The recruiter makes some comments about how Mary has a degree in math and not CS, and might not be technical enough, and questions Mary's programming experience: was it “algorithms” or “just coding”?
 It goes downhill from there.